 The Musketawa Trail is a 25-mile paved four season recreation trail in west Michigan between Marne and East Muskegon.
 It traverses orchards and farmlands under forested canopies in Ottawa County, passing thru the Village of Conklin and onward to Ravenna.
 At Ravenna, you will find the longest of seven trestles and the trail railroad historical centerpiece.
 There, note the 100 year old rebuilt railroad water tower, railroad signs and signals, and soon to be installed caboose.
 Then, it’s open farmland in Muskegon County all the way to East Muskegon with connections through town, westward along the beautiful Muskegon Lake trail to Pere Marquette Park, the beaches of Lake Michigan.
 One passes the entrance to the High Speed Ferry to Wisconsin.

-Past friends activities include three safe kids biking rodeos at each of the major trailheads, three Gold Spike Trail rides, two Michigander overnighters, plus local group rides.
+Past friends activities include three (3) safe kids biking rodeos at each of the major trailheads, four (4) Gold Spike Trail Tour rides, two (2) Michigander overnighters, plus local group rides.
 A new extension eastward on the Fred Meijer Pioneer Trail goes to Walker and Kent County Trails.
 Numerous Earth Day plantings have added to the natural flora and fauna along the trail.